all4you/redant/README.md

 ## Customized Route

 Use RouterController to customize a Controller.

 RouterMapping will specify the exact method,RouterController+RouterMapping can only match a http request.

-RouterParam is used to mark the parameters in the method.POJO will be converted automatically while PrimitiveType should be marked with a RouterParam annotation
+RouterParam is used to mark the parameters in the method.

+POJO will be converted automatically while PrimitiveType should be marked with a RouterParam annotation.

 **Tips：** More information please see wiki: [Router][2]